UK leader in peril after Treasury chief axes 'Trussonomics'

 Associated Press

 LONDON (AP) — The U.K.’s new Treasury chief ripped up the government’s economic plan on Monday, dramatically reversing most of the tax cuts and spending plans that new Prime Minister Liz Truss announced less than a month ago.
-The move raises more questions about how long the beleaguered British leader can stay in office.
+The move raises more questions about how long the beleaguered British leader can stay in office, though Truss insisted she has no plans to quit.

 Chancellor of the Exchequer Jeremy Hunt, said he was scrapping “almost all” of Truss’ tax cuts, along with her flagship energy policy and her promise — repeated just last week — that there will be no public spending cuts.